 As RACER’s transaction manager, Mr. Black works to implement the Trust’s real estate redevelopment strategy by coordinating efforts of internal and external partners to drive the sale, lease and license of Trust properties.
 Mr. Black is a Certified Economic Developer and has extensive experience in brownfield redevelopment and economic development, having served eight years as Deputy City Manager of Community Development for Bay City, Mich., before joining RACER.
 He previously was Vice President of Saginaw Future, Inc., a regional economic development agency.

 RACER (Revitalizing Auto Communities Environmental Response) Trust was created to clean up and position for redevelopment properties and other facilities owned by the former General Motors Corp. before its 2009 bankruptcy.
-RACER is one of the largest holders of industrial property in the United States and is the largest environmental response and remediation trust in U.S. history.
+RACER is one of the largest holders of industrial property in the United States, and when it was formed was the largest environmental response and remediation trust in U.S. history.
 When the Trust was formed, it owned properties at 89 locations in 14 states, principally in the Midwest and Northeast.
-The Trust, which is independent, was created by a settlement agreement in the U.S. Bankruptcy Court between the U.S. Government, the 14 states where the former GM properties are located, and the St. Regis Mohawk Tribe, which owns land adjoining Trust property in Massena, NY.
-For more information, please visit www.racertrust.org.
+The Trust was created by a settlement agreement in the U.S. Bankruptcy Court between the U.S. Government, the 14 states where the former GM properties are located, and the St. Regis Mohawk Tribe, which owns land adjoining one of the properties in Upstate New York.
+For more information, please visit our website: www.racertrust.org